YanzhaoW/cosmic_radiation/README.md

 $$\delta_y =  \sqrt{\delta^2_a \delta^2_x + \delta^2_b + x^2\delta^2_a + a^2\delta^2_x + 2x\delta^2_{ab}}$$

-For the example above, suppose a prediction need to be made at $x = 18.5$ with its error $\delta_x = 2.5$.
+For the example above, suppose a prediction needs to be made at $x = 18.5$ with its error $\delta_x = 2.5$.
 By the result of the ODR algorithm, the fitting parameters of

 $$ y = a\cdot x + b$$

 are evaluated as $a = 2.10$, $b = 9.19$, $\delta_a = 0.13$ and $\delta_b = 1.75$, with the covariance $\delta^2_{ab} = -0.38$.
-Then, the prediction with its error can be:
+Then, the prediction with its error could be:

 $$\begin{align}
 y &= a \cdot x + b \\